I question I often get asked is, “Does my small business need a website?” In short, the answer is a resounding “Yes”.

-A website can help you learn more about your customers through statistics and reporting.
-The number of statistics available on your website – together with the power of online forms – can enhance any business by providing reliable data about your business and your customers.
+A website can help you learn more about your customers.
+Google Analytics can track lots of interesting information.
+This can enhance any business by providing reliable data about your customers.

-Facebook and Google Maps will give you some statistics, but it’s important to note that in this case, a user has been using other brands to find you.
-Getting your own online property is the difference between a dedicated store or being on the shelf at Woolworths.
+Facebook and Google Maps also give you some statistics.
+It’s important to note that in this case, a user has been using other brands to find you.
+Getting your own online property is like a dedicated store.
+Facebook and Google are more like the shelf at a supermarket.
 That’s worth considering.

 Reason 5 – Share Information and Knowledge

-When customers are asked what helps them to make a purchase decision, it’s clear that brand recognition reigns as the Number 1 reason for a sale.
-Interestingly, the second purchase decision tool is documentation and knowledge.
+A recent customer survey asked what helps make a purchase decision.
+The results were clear, brand recognition reigns as the Number 1 reason for a sale.
+The second purchase decision indicator is documentation and knowledge.

 Understanding the customer’s purchase decision journey means you need to build trust.
-The best way to do that is with information and key knowledge being shared on your website.
+The best way to build trust is with information and knowledge sharing on your website.
 This shared information should centre around your area of expertise.
 By doing that well, you place yourself as the go-to expert in your field of business.

 If you have a great website with good knowledge on it, you will get more leads from your potential customers.
 And with that better chance of converting sales.
 Without that shared knowledge, you would need to resort to other methods to build trust with new customers.